 Use a breast pump after breast-feeding

 After breast-feeding, you can use the best breast pumps for low milk supply for about 10 minutes.
 It stimulates more milk production, paying attention to using a vacuum on both sides.
+In order to choose the best breast pump, many mothers who have not had buying experience will not know how to choose the best product and the right price.
+So you can visit Newmomplus.com to find good products and reasonable prices.

 The more often a mother breast-feeds, the secretion of milk will be more.
 The mother’s breast is like a machine and only works effectively when attenuated to affect.
 So if you think the machine hasn’t produced enough milk, you need to work on it by feeding more.
 This is the simplest way to increase breastfeeding.